nanvenomous/gio-cache/readme.md

 # [gio ui](https://gioui.org/) caching mechanism

-### gio-cache serves 2 main purposes
+### gio-cache serves 3 main purposes

-1. caches your WASM binary in a users browser based on a semantic version
+1. Caches your WASM binary in a users browser based on a semantic version in the ETag
 ![gio cache running example](./.rsrc/gio-cache.png)

-2. shows a simple css spinner while your binary is being loaded & initialized in the browser
+2. Shows a simple css spinner while your binary is being loaded & initialized in the browser
 ![simple css spinner](./.rsrc/simple_css_spinner.gif)

+3. Compresses the main.wasm using [brotli](https://github.com/google/brotli) & serves the compressed version

 # Usage
 - place your wasm binary under this project directory in the bin dir